misacodes/a1_offshore_wealth/README.md

 # The evolution of offshore wealth among Visegrad Group residents, 2001-2015
-*This research was initiated as a group project with Kate Devane in our Senior Sophister Year at Trinity College in Dublin and later won the Dermot Mc Aleese prize for Best Overall Essay in the Student Economic Review.*
+*This repo contains the code of Kate Devane's and my research paper on the evolution of offshore wealth among V4 residents which we stated as a group project in our Senior Sophister undergraduate year at Trinity College Dublin and which later won the Dermot Mc Aleese prize for Best Overall Essay in the Student Economic Review.*
 *To view the full paper, please see: https://www.tcd.ie/Economics/assets/pdf/SER/2020/1evolution_of_offshore_wealth.pdf*

 ### Aims and objectives